Arm Yourself for Sick Season: How Drip IV's Immunity Boosters Can Help

 Concierge medicine, also known as boutique medicine, is a personalized approach to healthcare where patients pay an annual or monthly fee to receive enhanced care and direct access to their provider.
 Unlike traditional primary care, where doctors often have large patient panels and limited time for each appointment, concierge medicine doctors limit the number of patients they see.
 This allows them to offer more personalized attention, longer appointment times, and a comprehensive approach to preventive care.

 This model of healthcare has gained popularity in recent years as patients seek more convenience and quality in their medical care.
 With concierge medicine, patients can often contact their doctors directly via phone, email, or text, and same-day or next-day appointments are the norm.
-The focus is on building a strong provider-patient relationship, emphasizing preventive care, and providing immediate and continuous access to healthcare services.
+The focus is on building a strong provider-patient relationship, emphasizing preventive care, and providing immediate and continuous access to medicine and healthcare services.

 One of the most significant differences between concierge medicine and traditional primary care is the patient load.
 Traditional primary care providers often manage a large number of patients, sometimes upwards of 2,000 to 3,000, which can lead to shorter appointment times and longer wait times for scheduling.
 In contrast, concierge medicine providers typically limit their patient load to a few hundred, allowing for more personalized and accessible care.